How to Stop Apache Server on Ubuntu (The Right Way)

 Troubleshooting Issues – If Apache is misbehaving, stopping and restarting it can help fix errors.

-Security Concerns – If there’s a vulnerability, shutting down Apache can prevent attacks.
+Security Concerns – If there’s a vulnerability, shutting down disable apache server ubuntu can prevent attacks.

 Now, let’s dive into how to check Apache’s status before stopping it.